On the Tambara Affine Line: The Ghost of a Cₚ -Tambara Functor

 \section{The Ghost of a \texorpdfstring{$C_p$}{Cₚ}-Tambara Functor}

-In this section we specialize to the case $G= C_p$ and define the \emph{ghost} of a $C_p$-Tambara functor $T$, building on ideas of Th\'evenaz \cite{Thevenaz:SomeRemarks}.
-We write $\tr$, $\nm$ and $\res$ for the transfer, norm and restriction maps of $T$, respectively.
+In this section we specialize to the case $G= C_p$ and define the \emph{ghost} of a $C_p$-Tambara functor $T$, building on ideas of Th\'evenaz \cite{Thevenaz:SomeRemarks} and Calle--Ginnett \cite{CG2023}.
 Let $\gamma$ be a generator of $C_p$.